 Once gaining a Licence, the landlord had -

 about opening hours; bearing in mind the threats

 But in September 1848 a local

 In August 1872, a Licensing Act cut the hours to

-number of pubs; also in relation to the new
+the number of pubs; also relative to the new

 But the more likely result was jugs of beer

 being taken from the pubs at closing-time.